Azure/DevOps-For-AI-Apps/Tutorial.md

 ![VSTS Copy files](images/vsts-copyfiles.PNG?raw=true)

-Once you have the artifact created, you have to publish it using the Publish Build Artifact task
+Once you have the artifact created, you have to publish it using the Publish Build Artifact task.
+For publish location, leave it default (VSTS/TFS), other option is using Fileshare.

 ![VSTS Copy files](images/vsts-publishartifact.PNG?raw=true)

-Congratulations, you have successfully built your AI application by fetching a pre-trained model from a storage container, building the container image, doing basic integration test, pushing the container to your private container registry and publishing the artifact for downstream release process.
-Note that we are doing basic testing here but you can add comprehensive test based on your application.
+Save (not save and queue) your build definition.
+Congratulations, you have successfully created a build defintion for your AI application by fetching a pre-trained model from a storage container, building the container image, doing basic integration test, pushing the container to your private container registry and publishing the artifact for downstream release process.
+Note that we are doing basic testing here but you can add more comprehensive tests based on your application.

+Release Definition

+Hover over the the Build and Releases tab on the top and select **Releases**.
+Click the "+" and select Create New definition option to create a new release definition.